Syllkom/Syllkom-ultimate/README.md

 -   **Adapt** — remix, transform, and build upon the material for your personal, non-commercial portfolio.

 Under the following terms:
--   **Attribution** — You must give appropriate credit to Syllkom (e.g., by keeping the original copyright notice in the footer and/or code), provide a link to the original repository if applicable ([https://github.com/Syllkom/Syllkom-ultimate](https://github.com/Syllkom/Syllkom-ultimate) - please update this link to the original source), and indicate if changes were made.
+-   **Attribution** — You must give appropriate credit to Syllkom (e.g., by keeping the original copyright notice in the footer and/or code), provide a link to the original repository if applicable ([https://github.com/Syllkom/Syllkom-ultimate](https://github.com/Syllkom/Syllkom-ultimate)),and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests Syllkom endorses you or your use.
 -   **NonCommercial** — You may not use the material for commercial purposes.
 This includes selling this portfolio template or derivatives of it.
 -   **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.